 There are many different rendering methodologies, but the one chosen for this research is Blender Internal Render Engine, which is a rasterization based engine.
 The algorithm determines which parts of the scene are visible to the camera, and performs basic light interactions to assign a color to the pixel samples.
 This algorithm is fast, although it is unable to perform some of the more advanced rendering features such as global illumination and true motion blur.
-A more detailed description of shader algorithms which are used to generate these detailed scenes can be found in [22].
+A more detailed description of shader algorithms which are used to generate these detailed scenes can be found in [24].

-The use of synthetic remote sensing datasets to test and validated remote sensing algorithms is not a new concept.
-A simulated imagery dataset using Terragen 3 was used validate an optimized flight plan methodology for UAS 3D reconstructions [23].
+The use of synthetic remote sensing datasets to test and validate remote sensing algorithms is not a new concept.
+A simulated imagery dataset using Terragen 3 was used validate an optimized flight plan methodology for UAS 3D reconstructions [25].
 Numerous studies have been performed using the Rochester Institute of Technology’s Digital Imaging and Remote Sensing Image Generation (DIRSIG) using for various active and passive sensors.
-DIRSIG has been used to generate an image dataset for SfM-MVS processing to test an algorithm to automate identification of voids in three-dimensional point clouds [24] and assess SfM accuracy using long range imagery [25].
+DIRSIG has been used to generate an image dataset for SfM-MVS processing to test an algorithm to automate identification of voids in three-dimensional point clouds [26] and assess SfM accuracy using long range imagery [27].
 While DIRSIG generates radiometrically- and geometrically-accurate imagery, it is currently not available to the public.
 Considerations in selecting the renderer used in this work included a desire to use publicly-available and open-source software, to the extent possible.

 2. Materials and Methods